 When you capture documents and bring them into your document management solution, the database must be able to ingest and digest all kinds of different document types into a central repository — scanned paper documents, emails and electronic files.
 To access and retrieve this content, it must be indexed.

 In the old world, data entry teams had to manually index information by keying in data for different fields when uploading a document.
-The good news is that modern automatic indexing makes it easy to store and archive documents as they’re captured, and intelligent indexing technology uses machine learning to identify the most relevant index entries based on a user’s previous actions.
-Such a system learns as it goes and become increasingly accurate with each new document added, constantly improving system performance.
+The good news is that modern automatic indexing is much more user friendly and makes it easy to store and archive documents as they’re captured.
+Intelligent indexing technology uses machine learning to identify the most relevant index entries based on a user’s previous actions.
+Such a system learns as it goes and becomes increasingly accurate with each new document added, constantly improving system performance.

 Document Management is Getting Exciting

-I hope it is obvious that document management systems are not dull.
-In fact, because they can capture data faster, learn how to automate tasks and even turn your document stores into usable information, they make your life easier and more exciting.
-And if you can adopt a cloud solution or use AI to make your document stores more useful, it can make you more cost effective, efficient and profitable.
+Document management systems are clearly not dull.
+In fact, because they can capture data faster, learn how to automate tasks and even turn your document stores into usable information, they make your work more enjoyable and make life easier and — dare I say it — more exciting.
+And, if you can adopt a cloud solution or use AI to make your document stores more useful, it can make you more cost effective, efficient and profitable.

-In other words, if you’re not investing in document management or ECM, you are missing out.
-To learn more about the functionality of today’s ECM tool, check out our infographic below.
+If you’re overwhelmed by the amount of data you need to manage and keep track of and aren’t investing in document management or ECM, you’re missing out.
+To learn more about the functionality of today’s ECM tools, check out our easy infographic below.
 Then, find out more about how these technologies can help your business.
-Reach out to our ECM team at the Gordon Flesch Company today.
+Reach out to our experienced ECM team at the Gordon Flesch Company today.